Presently we work on the following programs:

 - Child protection(foster care and adoption)

-- Youth and women empower through education/skills training development, entrepreneurship training, micro finance and agriculture.
+- Women and Youth Economic Empowerment through education/skills training development, entrepreneurship training, micro finance and agriculture.

 - Water and Sanitation measures.